freddycoppa/lambda-js/README.md

 # Lambda Calculus Interpreter
-A simple web app that evaluates expressions in Lambda Calculus, the smallest universal programming language introduced by Alonzo Church in the 1930s, encompassing the following functionalities:
+A simple web app that evaluates expressions in Lambda Calculus, the smallest universal programming language introduced by Alonzo Church in the 1930s.
+It encompasses the following functionalities:

 - Evaluating λ-expressions
   - The 'λ' symbol can be inserted using the backslash '\\' key